kubernetes/website/docs/tutorials/stateful-application/run-stateful-application.md

 ### Deploy MySQL

-You can run a stateful application by creating a Kubernetes Deployment object, and connecting it to an existing Persistent Volume using a Persistent Volume Claim.
-For example, this YAML file describes a Deployment that runs MySQL and references the PVC.
-Note that we've defined a volume mount for /var/lib/mysql, and then created a Persistent Volume Claim that looks for a 20G volume.
-This claim is satisfied by any volume that meets the requirements, in our case the volume we created above.
+You can run a stateful application by creating a Kubernetes Deployment and connecting it to an existing PersistentVolume using a PersistentVolumeClaim.
+For example, this YAML file describes a Deployment that runs MySQL and references the PersistentVolumeClaim.
+The file defines a volume mount for /var/lib/mysql, and then creates a PersistentVolumeClaim that looks for a 20G volume.
+This claim is satisfied by any volume that meets the requirements, in this case, the volume created above.

-Note: The password is defined in the config yaml.
-This is insecure, please look into
+Note: The password is defined in the config yaml, and this is insecure.
+See [Kubernetes Secrets](/docs/user-guide/secrets/) for a secure solution.
-[Kubernetes Secrets](/docs/user-guide/secrets/)
-for a secure solution.

-{% include code.html language="yaml" file="mysql-deployment.yaml" ghlink="/docs/tutorials/stateful-application/mysql-deployment.yaml" %}
+{% include code.html language="yaml" file="mysql-deployment.yaml" ghlink="/docs/tutorials/stateful-application/mysql-deployment.yaml" %

 1. Deploy the contents of the YAML file: